-For the seventh straight year, the Prevention and Early Intervention Department at the Sacramento County Office of Education (SCOE) has been awarded a $175,000 grant from the California Office of Traffic Safety (OTS) for a countywide project to increase pedestrian and bicyclist safety for middle school students.
+The Prevention and Early Intervention Department at the Sacramento County Office of Education (SCOE) has been awarded a $175,000 grant from the California Office of Traffic Safety (OTS) to run a countywide project aimed at increasing pedestrian and bicyclist safety for middle school students.

-Student leaders in the Club Live Program will implement projects throughout Sacramento County.
-Students will complete a photovoice project (representing their research with photographs), identify safety concerns in their school communities, and provide recommendations for change.
+As part of the program, student leaders in the Club Live Program, which builds leadership skills and provides students with opportunities for community engagement, will be implementing projects across Sacramento County.
+Students will complete a “photovoice” project (representing their research with photographs), identify safety concerns in their school communities, and provide recommendations for change.
 They will also educate their peers and parents on the importance of bicycle helmet use, along with bicycle and pedestrian safety, through activities, contests, public service announcements, social media posts, and monthly newsletters.
 Participants will complete observational surveys before and after the project to measure its effectiveness.